 - Hike Expert: Paula from Paula Pins the Planet

-Besides being only 8.2 miles long trail, it is considered strenuous, gaining approximately 1,000 feet of elevation with every mile.
+Besides being only an 8.2-mile long trail, it is considered strenuous, gaining approximately 1,000 feet of elevation with every mile.
 But what makes it one of the hardest hikes in the world is that the trail is covered in snow, especially during colder months, and it is considered a mountaineering route.

 Also, black bears are spotted daily here, so forget the altitude effects if you are short of breath, and make noise when you hike to avoid surprising a bear.
-And this advice goes to any hiking trail, or Alaska itinerary – Always carry a bear spray with you!
+And this advice goes to any hiking trail on any Alaska itinerary – Always carry a bear spray with you!

 - Location: Arizona, USA